toadie-odie/Files-for-Customizing-Villager-Trades/README.md

 <i>You'll need to remove the trades from these files for the mods you're not using.</i>

+Additional Note: I didn't have every item for every mod in here since many of them require other mods that I'm not using.
+And some items may have been added that require mods that are not listed in here.
+So don't just blindly add things to your pack's config files.
+This is here mostly to make it a little easier to put these files together without needing to write them up completely from scratch every time a new modpack is made.

 <hr />

 A wiki has been created to provide instructions if needed.